Special Committee on Small Businesses

 BuyLocalKC The Buy Local KC campaign was launched in November 2012 in partnership with KCSourcelink, ChooseKC and Kansas City Metro Area Cash Mob.
 This campaign helps area small businesses connect with each other and encourages residents to shop locally.

-Customer Service Initiative The committee announced several customer service initiatives that improve City staff customer service, even if you are a student and urgently need custom papers online including expanding the City’s Secret Shopper program and permitting City employees to use eight hours of paid leave each year to participate in charitable activities through organizations connected with the City Charitable Campaign.
+Customer Service Initiative The committee announced several customer service initiatives that improve City staff customer service including expanding the City’s Secret Shopper program and permitting City employees to use eight hours of paid leave each year to participate in charitable activities through organizations connected with the City Charitable Campaign.

 Web enhancements The KC BizCare Web page has been linked to the City’s homepage Business button, increasing Web page visits from 200-per-month to 4,000-per-month.
 The KCBizCare Web page has also been updated and features a new Resource Guide, helpful videos, a Twitter dialog box and more.